 “So what’s the hang-up?
 If all the requirements of Resolution 242 were fulfilled, the Arab-Israeli conflict would be settled.
 Yet a quarter of a century after it was adopted, Resolution 242 has turned out to be a road map to limbo.
 Israel still occupies several of the territories it captured in 1967; no Arab state except Egypt has recognized Israel’s sovereignty nor formally ended the state of war with Israel; and hundreds of thousands of Palestinians still inhabit squalid refugee camps.”

-“The hang-up, as you can also see, is that the language of the resolution is vague enough for each of the parties to see what it wants to see and interpret the rest out of existence.”Related image“The United States, for example, sees Resolution 242 as the embodiment of the principle of land for peace, which has been the core of U.S. policy on the Arab-Israeli conflict since 1967.
+“The hang-up, as you can also see, is that the language of the resolution is vague enough for each of the parties to see what it wants to see and interpret the rest out of existence.”“The United States, for example, sees Resolution 242 as the embodiment of the principle of land for peace, which has been the core of U.S. policy on the Arab-Israeli conflict since 1967.
 But the United States has not specified what land Israel should give up, what peace guarantees the Arab states should provide, nor what would constitute a “just settlement” for the Palestinians.”

 “For ten years after the 1967 war, Egypt, Jordan and Syria interpreted Resolution 242 in unison.
 It meant that Israel had to give back all of the territory captured in the war.
 Until Israel did so, the Arab League agreed, it would have no peace, no recognition and no negotiations.
 One of the shortcomings of the resolutions is that it doesn’t say what should come first, Israeli withdrawal or Arab recognition of Israel.
-Each side insisted that the other make the first concession.”girl-on-west-bank
+Each side insisted that the other make the first concession.”

 “Traditionally, the Arab states argued that the only way to implement 242 was to convene an international conference that would consider all of the issues at once and have the power to enforce a solution.
 This negotiating format has always been unacceptable to Israel.
 The three front-line Arab states also forswore bilateral negotiations with Israel.
 Syria in particular has worried that if Israel got recognition and peace on its Egyptian and Jordanian borders, Israel would never negotiate the return of the Golan Heights.”